RangerCreaky/WikiPro/README.md

 ## 🏆 Hackathon Project

-This project was created for luma hackathon.
+This project was created for outlier.ai vibe coding hackathon.
 We hope it demonstrates the potential for enhancing one of the web's most valuable resources with modern tools and user-centered design.